-- Girls must wear loose fitting (not baggy) solid, cotton, "khaki style" pants, jeans, capris, or "khaki style" knee length shorts.
+- Girls must wear loose fitting (not baggy) solid, cotton, "khaki style" (any solid color) pants, jeans, capris, or "khaki style" knee length shorts.
 Uniform style "skorts" are permitted as long as shorts are worn under the skirt and the length is no more than 2" 3" from the top of the knee. - All pants, capris, and knee length shorts must be worn at the waist.
 Students who do not abide by this will be required to wear a belt. - Jeans must be in good repair.
-Modern style jeans are permissible, any holes must be patched, and no skin can be visible through the holes.
-Embroidered designs are permissible as long as they are not offensive. - Skirts, Dresses, Leggings, jeggings, knit pants, or other tight-fitting pants are not permissible.
+No holes, no frayed edges, and solid colors only - Skirts, Leggings, jeggings, knit pants, or other tight-fitting pants are not permissible.